Chapter 1

 Benefits, Classification, and Compensation

-Benefits available to academic staff are covered in the Staff Benefits Booklet.
+Benefits available to academic staff are covered in the Staff Benefits Summary.

 Academic staff titles and salary ranges are listed and explained in the Unclassified Title Guideline (UTG).